Blog

 Nostalgia Is Strategy - Looking Backward to Build Forward

 Why looking backward is the smartest way to build forward.
-The past contains design patterns, cultural moments, and aesthetic choices the present has forgotten.
+The past contains things the present has forgotten.

 Read